appsinacup/godot-rapier-physics-docs/docs/documentation/determinism.md

 - Animations
 - Scripting logic

-Is used to interact with the physics server, that could be a source of creating un-determinism.
+Is used to interact with the physics server, that could be a source of creating un-determinism if you don't know for sure they are deterministic.

 ## Rapier Wrapper

 The wrapper has a lot of functions.
 The main interface is the **PhysicsServer** one from godot.
 There are a bunch of setters and getters, a **step** function and most notably an iterative **move_and_x** function.

-- There are some HashMaps.
-These might not be deterministic(have not checked).
-- RID's are used to map physics objects to nodes.
-The RID's change for every new node.
-This means if you reload a scene, you will not get exactly the same RID's.
+Rapier also exposes a bunch of extra functions through the **RapierPhysicsServer**.